 - The business’s shift in inventory valuation approach could have an influence on the current ratio.
 This is not the issue when using the quick ratio because it does not take inventory into consideration.

-- A difference in the ratio may be caused by an equivalent rise or reduction in current assets & current liabilities.
+- An equivalent rise or reduction in current assets & current liabilities may cause a difference in the ratio.
 As a result, an overdraft towards inventory will alter the current ratio.
 As a result, manipulating the current ratio is quite simple.

 The current ratio is a really efficient tool to find a business’s liquidity position, although it has some drawbacks that must be considered while using and interpreting it.
 One option would be to use the acid test ratio, which eliminates a few limitations of the current ratio; furthermore, either of these ratios could be used in comparison with other methods to understand the business’s short-term solvency.